How to Paint Kitchen Cupboard Doors

 Before painting any object, it's important that you fully prepare the area and the surface for paint.

-• Firstly, begin by removing any knobs or handles from the cupboard door.
+- Firstly, begin by removing any knobs or handles from the cupboard door.
 This makes it much easier to paint, rather than trying to paint around an obstacle.
 You will then have a much even and professional finish.

-• When you have finished sanding down the surface, you will need to wipe down the surface with a wet cloth to ensure removal of any dust particles.
+- When you have finished sanding down the surface, you will need to wipe down the surface with a wet cloth to ensure removal of any dust particles.

-• You should now look at removing any grease from your surface, as overtime grease can build up on your kitchen surfaces.
+- You should now look at removing any grease from your surface, as over time grease can build up on your kitchen surfaces.
 To remove the grease, you can use a lint cloth or consider using sugar soap to clean the surface of your cupboard.
 You need to remove the grease to allow your paint to stick to the surface of your cupboard.

-• You may also want to consider applying a wood primer before you begin painting the kitchen cupboards.
-Using primer stops the wood grain from showing through.
-For kitchen cupboards, you would usually need a shellac-based primer.
-Always read the manufacturer's guidance before using products.
-To apply the primer, use a paintbrush, and leave to dry according to the manufacturer's instructions.
+- You may also want to consider applying a primer before you begin painting the kitchen cupboards.
+Using primer stops the wood grain from showing through and helps the paint adhere better.
+For wooden kitchen cupboards, a shellac-based primer is usually recommended.

-• After you have applied the first coat of paint has been applied and has dried, lightly sand the surface of the door before continuing to apply the topcoat of paint.
+- After you have applied the first coat of paint has been applied and has dried, lightly sand the surface of the door before continuing to apply the topcoat of paint.

 How to Paint Kitchen Cupboard Doors Yourself